MicrosoftDocs/architecture-center/docs/guide/hpc/ls-dyna-content.md

 - Based on earlier testing of LS-DYNA 2021 R2, simulations on a single-node configuration scale well up to 64 cores.
 After that point, the relative speed increase saturates.
 - At each increment from one to four nodes, performance increases as the number of nodes increases.
 - If we take costs into consideration, single-node and 2-node configurations are optimal.
 - To optimize only for computation time, the 4-node configuration is best.
-Further testing is needed for 8-node and 16-node configurations.
+Further testing is needed on 8-node and 16-node configurations.

 ## Contributors